Study Pathways — Undergraduate

 - Use level-first reading on this page and the Study hub before institution comparisons absorb attention.

-- Expect outcomes to remain contingent on policy, provider rules, and evidence—never implied guarantees.
+- Expect outcomes to remain contingent on policy, provider rules, and evidence, never implied certainty.

 Next steps: Study compliance · Student Journey Map